Kaddouriayoub/Ensias-Eats/README.md

 * **Database**: MongoDB & Mongoose.
 * **Authentication**: Azure AD & JWT.
 * **File Handling**: Multer for secure meal image uploads.

+* ## Architecture

+The project is divided into three main components:

+1.  **Backend API**: Node.js/Express server with MongoDB.
+2.  **Student Frontend**: React application for students to order meals and track nutrition.
+3.  **Cafeteria Dashboard**: React application for staff and admins to manage operations.

 ---